leetim13/Android-Game-Center-App/README.md

  * 2048 game with scoreboard
  * sudoku game with scoreboard

-## How Do We Sort Scores ##
+## How We Sort Scores ##
  * We sort the scores according to the number of moves that a user made in a game after they win the game.
 If they managed to complete a game with fewer step, the number of their score will be smaller(since the score is the number of moves they made in a completed game) and the rank will be higher.

 ## Winning Condition Of Games ##
-"slidingtile" is the same as in phase1
+"slidingtile" sort the tiles in descending order

-"2048" you'll win if you get a number of 2048, then you win "saduko" same as the traditional one
+"2048" same rules as the 2048 game, but our version will terminate once the user hits the `2048` tile

+"sudoku" same rules as the sudoku game

  ## License ##
 This project is licensed under the MIT License